 Bill & Ted's Bogus Journey (1991)

-The second entry in the Bill And Ted franchise sees the Wyld Stallyns bumped off by evil robot doppelgängers and sent to Hell, tricking (then befriending) The Grim Reaper, and committing a mugging in Heaven before finally becoming true rock legends back on Earth.
+The second entry in the Bill & Ted franchise sees the Wyld Stallyns bumped off by evil robot doppelgängers and sent to Hell, tricking (then befriending) The Grim Reaper, and committing a mugging in Heaven before finally becoming true rock legends back on Earth.
 Such malarkey deserves suitable musical backing, and more big names got involved than was the case for its predecessor.
-Kiss provide the triumphant God Gave Rock N’ Roll To You II for the film’s climax, but its cuts from Megadeth and Faith No More’s The Perfect Crime that are the real standouts here.
+KISS provide the triumphant God Gave Rock N’ Roll To You II for the film’s climax, but it is cuts from Megadeth and Faith No More’s The Perfect Crime that are the real standouts here.
 An excellent collection indeed.

 Capturing the zeitgeist, this Seattle-based romcom is set against the background of the city’s burgeoning grunge scene, following the romantic ups and downs of its 20-something protagonists.
 Released three months before the film, the soundtrack to Singles was immediately a sensation due to the presence of previously unreleased material from the likes of Pearl Jam, Soundgarden and Alice In Chains.
 The latter two also have scenes set at their concerts, while Pearl Jam make a non-musical appearance as ‘Citizen Dick’, Eddie Vedder swapping microphone for drum stool so Matt Dillon’s dopey grunger character Cliff could front the band.